cewing/training.python_web/source/presentations/session01.rst

 .. class:: incremental

-This afternoon, we'll learn about the protocols that govern these types of communications.
+In the next session, we'll learn about the protocols that govern these types of communications.

 .. class:: incremental